Skip to main content

 Excavation contractors deal with fuel-hungry equipment, tight grading specs, and jobs that change the second a bucket hits dirt.
 Generic project management tools don’t cut it when you’re tracking haul counts, monitoring fuel burn across six machines, and trying to figure out if that rock you hit just killed your margins.

-Most software lists lump excavation in with general contracting.
+Most construction software lists lump excavation in with general contracting.
 That’s useless.
 Sitework and earthmoving have unique demands: heavy equipment hours, fuel consumption, material hauling, grade control, and permit tracking that changes by municipality.
 You need tools built for how you actually work.

 We compared the top software options for excavation contractors in 2026, from small grading crews to large earthmoving operations running dozers, excavators, and haul trucks across multiple sites.